lensesio/kafka-celonis-ems-connector/README.md

 ```
 The full list of configuration keys can be found in the wiki.

-## Full Documentation

-See the [Wiki](https://github.com/lensesio-dev/kafka-celonis-ems-connector/wiki) for full documentation, examples, operational details and other information.

 ## Bugs and Feedback
 For bugs, questions and discussions please use the GitHub Issues.